Bake or Boil Sweet Potatoes for Casserole?

 • Longer Cooking Time:

-Baking sweet potatoes can take anywhere from 30 to 60 minutes, depending on their size.
+Baking sweet potatoes takes up to 30-to-60 minutes dependent on their size.

 • Oven Space:

-If you’re preparing multiple dishes for a holiday meal, finding space in the oven may be challenging.
+If you’re making several dishes for a Christmas dinner, finding a space for the oven can be difficult.

-When deciding whether to bake or boil sweet potatoes for casserole, it’s helpful to know how each method affects their nutrition.
+In deciding whether it is better to roast or cook sweet potatoes to make a casserole it is helpful to know how each technique influences their nutrition.

 NutrientBoiledBaked